16-Vaishali/pack-wizard/README.md

-# package-wizard
+# package-hub

-**package-wizard is a command-line interface tool that helps developers quickly set up and scaffold projects by selecting packages from a curated list.
+**package-hub is a command-line interface tool that helps developers quickly set up and scaffold projects by selecting packages from a curated list.
 It simplifies the process of installing and configuring commonly used packages for various project types.**